jyrkioraskari/IFCtoLBD/README.md

 # IFCtoLBD
-Version 1.74 - branched
+Version 0.1 - branched from version 1.74 of https://github.com/jyrkioraskari/IFCtoLBD

-Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn, Pieter Pauwels
+Author: Pieter Pauwels

 This repository is a considerably adapted and self-moderated branch from the IFCtoLBD repository by Jyrki Oraskari at https://github.com/jyrkioraskari/IFCtoLBD/.
 It does not have a user interface, nor does it have a mapping step to the OWL version of IFC, nor does it provide the diversity of options provided by the mother repository.
 This repository is instead a simple one-to-one command line based conversion tool that takes in .ifc files and generates .ttl files in its simplest version, with the use of a number of ontologies: